1987–88 Area League South

-The 1987–88 Courage Area League South was the first full season of rugby union within the fourth tier of the English league system, currently known as the National League 2 South, and was the counterpart to Courage Area League South (now National League 2 North).
+The 1987–88 Area League South was the first full season of rugby union within the fourth tier of the English league system, later known as the National League 2 South, and was the counterpart to Area League North (now National League 2 North).
 Each team played one match against the other teams, playing a total of ten matches each.
 There was no set date for matches, clubs having to arrange the fixtures amongst themselves.

-Askeans were the first ever champions, gaining promotion to the 1988–89 National Division Three while Streatham-Croydon were the only relegated side, dropping to London 1.
+Askeans were the first ever champions, gaining promotion to the 1988–89 National Division 3 while Streatham-Croydon were the only relegated side, dropping to London 1.

 Structure

 Each team played one match against each of the other teams, playing a total of ten matches each.
 The champions are promoted to National Division 3 and the bottom team was relegated to either London 1 or South West 1 depending on their locality.